amirahosbr/sumbangsaran/ux/example.md

    - **Example**:
      - **Scenario**: A web manager for a retail chain needs to present a sales strategy to stakeholders.
      - **Implementation**: The AI (e.g., using an LLM like GPT-4) analyzes sales data and generates a narrative: “Investing in eco-friendly products could increase sales by 10% due to rising consumer demand.”
 It includes a slide deck with charts for stakeholder meetings.

----

-This consolidated list includes only the **Scenario** and **Implementation** for each example across Points 1–10, organized under their respective section titles and sub-points.
-If you need further refinements, additional sections, or a different format (e.g., including benefits or charts), please let me know!